-AKA: 'Earnings per Click' - A measurement used by affiliates to understand how much money, on average, they receive for each click they send through to an advertiser.
+AKA: 'EPC' - A measurement used by affiliates to understand how much money, on average, they receive for each click they send through to an advertiser.
 Calculated by dividing the total number of clicks sent through by the total sum of commission they have earned.
 Some businesses present this figure as earnings per 100 clicks.